IreGaddr/Braggi/README.md

 ```

 ## 🔥 What Makes Braggi Special?
+https://github.com/mxgmn/WaveFunctionCollapse this Lang wouldn't exist with out this.
+Big tip of the hat to the original

 ### 🧠 Wave Function Collapse Compilation
 We've taken a procedural generation algorithm used in game development and weaponized it for compilation!
 Your code exists in a quantum superposition of possible interpretations until our constraints collapse it into working code.